samyakbtech24/recommendation-engine-modules/README.md

 The primary goals of this project are to:

-* Implement multiple similarity measurement techniques.
+* Implement multiple similarity measurement techniques to generate recommendation candidates.
-* Generate recommendation candidates using different strategies.
-* Score and rank recommendations using weighted factors.
+* Score, rank and evaluate recommendations using weighted factors.
-* Evaluate recommendation quality using standard metrics.
 * Handle common recommendation system challenges such as cold-start users and missing data.
 * Build a modular architecture that can be extended into a complete recommendation system.